Sreya-Yakkaladevara/main_flow_task1/README.md

 # main_flow_task1
-  Creating a simple Nav bar by using html and css and with hover effect
+  Creating a simple Nav bar by using html and css with hover effect and completely Responsible.
 ## output
 <img src="fruit.png">